UniMath/agda-unimath/src/elementary-number-theory/fundamental-theorem-of-arithmetic.lagda.md

     ( compute-list-of-primes-fundamental-theorem-arithmetic-succ-ℕ x H)
 ```

-#### The list of primes in the prime decomposition of a number is indeed a prime decomposition
+#### The list of primes in the prime decomposition of a number is a prime decomposition

 ```agda
 is-prime-list-fundamental-theorem-arithmetic-ℕ :